shakfu/minihost/projects/midifile/README.md

 }
 ```

-### How to extract text meta-messages from a MIDI file. ###
+### How to extract text meta-messages from a MIDI file ###

 The `MidiMessage::isText()` function will return true if the message
 is a text meta-message.
 The following program merges all tracks into
 a single list and does one loop checking for text meta-messages, printing
 them out when found.
 The `MidiMessage::getMetaContent()` function extracts
 the text string of the message from the raw MIDI file bytes.

 ```cpp